samirahmedmustafa/KVM/README.md

 - to attach the storage to a VM

-  `virsh attach-disk rocky9-cli-vm --source /data/VMs/DB_shared/disk1.qcow2 --target vdb --cache none --driver qemu --subdriver qcow2 --config`
+  `virsh attach-disk rocky9-cli-vm --source /data/VMs/DB_shared/disk1.qcow2 --target vdb --cache none --driver qemu --subdriver qcow2 --config --live`

 - to list the attached storages in a VM